Cobram: Public transport

 V/Line once serviced Cobram with regular daily passenger trains as part of the Shepparton service.
 These train services were discontinued in 1993.
 Now V/Line operates multiple daily return connecting coach services between Cobram and Melbourne, as well as multiple return services to Albury and Mildura.

 NSW TrainLink, the New South Wales regional rail and coach provider, services Cobram with three-times-weekly return coach services 741 and 742 between Albury and Echuca.

 Climate

-Cobram has a Mediterranean climate with hot and dry summers and cool, wet winters.
-The area has 300 days of sunshine a year.
-The average wettest day Cobram would have is around 30 millimetres.
+Cobram possesses a cool semi-arid climate bordering on a humid subtropical climate (Köppen: BSk/Cfa), with warm summers and cool winters.
+Average maxima vary from 32.0 C in January to 13.9 C in July while average minima fluctuate between 16.2 C in January and 3.4 C in July.
+Mean precipitation is quite low (averaging 449.0 mm per annum).
+Cobram only receives 79.4 precipitation days annually, with a maximum frequency of rain in winter.
+The town is somewhat sunny, experiencing 130.1 clear days and 99.6 cloudy days per annum.
+Extreme temperatures have ranged from 46.5 C on 25 January 2019 to -4.8 C on 18 June 1998.
+All climate data was sourced from Tocumwal Airport, situated 11.2 km north of Cobram.

 Landmarks

 A major landmark is the Cobram Bridge, a De Burgh truss lift bridge, which was built across the Murray in 1902.
 The Cobram Bridge is the only bridge on the Murray River whose construction was completely funded by the Victorian government.
 Tenders were awarded in November 1900 and the bridge was opened officially on 3 December 1902, two months after being open to traffic.

 Other landmarks include the settlers' log cabin, war memorial and civic centre.
 Also of note is the Cobram courthouse, built in 1912, which continues to be utilised as the Cobram Magistrates' Court.
 Most of the old brick buildings were of local bricks, made by Samuel Steward.
 He has a monument on the Cobram to Barooga Road.

 Cobram Station, built from 1905 to 1907, is a large homestead located east of the town on the Murray Valley Highway.
 The building comprises 250,000 bricks hand-made on site.
 It is currently a private residence.

 Around the region are numerous river beaches, with Thompson's Beach, claimed to be the largest inland beach in Australia located just north of Mookarii Street, before crossing into New South Wales.